brada954/restshell/README.md

 # RestShell

-NOTE: This repository is still getting structured and some key features are still being developed or refactor.
-Future changes may break current usage patterns until settled.

 ## Overview

-RestShell is a command line driven program to execute commands and tests against REST API's or other services.
-RestShell includes scripting and assertion facilities to implement repeatable and automated tests similar to unit testing frameworks.
-Restshell can support benchmarking and load testing.
-Finally, restshell is very extensible beyond scripting because developers can implement more complex API calls as simple commands.

-### Purpose

-RestShell was developed for developers comfortable with interactive command line and the need to script interactions with API services.
-The interactive shell enables the developer to perform ad-hoc queries in the same context has running scripts.
-Most operating systems provide shells which provide the ability to repeat commands from history and edit previous commands for retry.
-For many developers, the interactive shell is more efficient than building and compiling code or clicking in web pages to generate API requests.

-The simplicity of RestShell enables a customizable executable enable easy sharing of the tool and scripts between developers and non-technical persons.
+RestShell is a command line shell to execute REST or other API operations against services.
+RestShell is for those preferring command line interfaces over clicking through Web based programs like Postman.
+The shell features for maintaining state, extracting data from responses, and authentication contexts simplify the user experience over curl-like commands without shared state.

+With support for scripting and golang command plugins, RestShell can provide business domain operation commands as well as perform functional, benchmark and load testing with included assertion facilities.

+RestShell can provide unlimited use cases for building value quickly with API services before more complex applications are fully implemented.

 ### Extensibliity

 Developers can extend the command library with custom commands to simplify interacting with specific applications or environments.
-With custom commands complex REST APIs can be wrapped with simple one word commands and options.
+With custom commands complex REST APIs can be wrapped with simple one word commands and options and output responses in customized formats.

-Custom commands can also be shared as Golang packages and included in your own version of restshell.
+Custom commands can also be shared as Golang packages for reuse by the RestShell community.

 To create a custom restshell with third-party packages or your own commands consult <https://github.com/brada954/restshell-example>.

+### Use cases

+1. Build a command to import a CSV data file into a service via an API
+2. Build a command can request information via APIs and display a human readable summary or file export
+    1. Health of various services in a cluster or deploymnet
+    2. Collation of data representing a business entity like an Invoice, Reservation, or upcoming calandar events
+    3. Query data and merge the data with a document template
+3. While interacting with a domain service, the developer can easily call commands to modify data or configuration of any related service
+4. Orchestrate interactions across multiple independent services

 ## Build

-Assuming the go environment is setup correctly, get the code:
+Using Golang, get the code:

 ```bash
 go get github.com/brada954/restshell